-Ringworm is a common cause of abnormal hair loss in children.
+Ringworm is a common cause of abnormal hair loss.

 is a common skin condition that causes hair loss from different parts of the body.
-It doesn’t scar, but older children can feel distressed if they lose hair from large areas.
+It doesn’t scar, but older children can feel distressed if they lose hair from large or noticeable areas.

 Older children might pull out their hair as a kind of nervous habit.
 Some children pull at their eyebrows and eyelashes also.
-This is known as trichotillomania and can be a sign of emotional disturbance.
+This is known as trichotillomania and can be a sign of an emotional disorder.

 Some children might have incomplete hair loss in areas of their scalp that are repeatedly brushed or combed firmly.
 This is because of immature hair follicles and because the hair shaft is poorly attached to the scalp.
 This pattern of hair loss will sort itself out gradually as your child grows.

 If you notice your child’s hair thinning, it could be a sign of thyroid gland problems.
-Thyroid disease is rare in children, but if you notice this symptom, discuss it with your doctor.
+Thyroid disease is rare in children, but if you notice this symptom, discuss it with your GP.

 Symptoms of alopecia or hair loss

 The main symptom of hair loss is a bald or thinning patch.

 If your child has ringworm or impetigo, she might complain of an itchy or tender scalp too.
 With ringworm, you might also see some redness and scaling in your child’s bald patch, as well as some short, dull and bent hairs, which are only a few millimetres in length.